retro5475/Garden-of-Roses-Bot/README.md

 Contributions are welcome!
 Feel free to open issues, submit pull requests, or suggest new features.

 ## Credits
-Blauer-Marlin Bot – ein Bot mit vielen Möglichkeiten und Features Coded in C# by the two masterminds behind it:
+Garden-of-Roses Bot – ein Bot mit vielen Möglichkeiten und Features Coded in C# by the two masterminds behind it:
 @Isaac und @Ambiente Hinageshi ❤